spamegg1/reviews/README.md

 Week 6 is a bit self-defeating but it shows the self-awareness of the theory.
 The instructor admits that formal concepts are too strict and rigid, and having just one counterexample in your data can violate an implication that holds, say, 99% of the time.
 Moreover there is the issue of having a lattice that has way too many concepts that it becomes unreadable and impossible to understand.
 So, statistical and probabilistic methods are introduced to handle "noisy data" (support, confidence, frequency, stability, concept probability) and throw away less relevant data (iceberg lattices).
 Quizzes are easier but have some really nitty gritty number crunching with some of the probability calculations.
 I had to write 1-2 lines of Python code to do it right and fast.

 *Spam's recommendation:* I would say... don't take this course except for fun and (super hard!) challenge.
 You'll need a very strong set theory/logic background.
 I enjoyed it because I have that already.
 Despite that I had a really hard time.
 You can learn more mainstream data analysis/mining/classification techniques instead.

+*Update (June 2022)* Coursera allegedly removed courses from Russia, but it's still there!
+At least for me.

 ### <a name="fsopen"></a> Fullstack Open